 Customer – When you first opened CRM, you’ll recall that you could choose between viewing a customer list and a contact list.
 Contacts are your Rolodex of individuals and companies that you track.
 Customers, on the other hand, are entities that have purchased from us.
 If you look carefully, you’ll notice that a contact record is missing a number of the record options that are available on a customer.
 This checkbox defines the difference between a contact and a customer.
 A check means they are a customer.
 An empty box means they are a contact.

 Note: If you create a proposal for a contact, iPoint will automatically check the Customer box and move them from the contact list to the customer list.

 Sync Contact button – this is the button you’ll push to sync the contact information into QuickBooks.

 Down the left side of the Contact Details window is a menu where you will find specifics information related to the contact.
-Clicking on any of the menu items will populate the main part of the Contact Details with that information.
-So, if you click on Proposals, for example, you will see a list of all of the proposals for this contact.
-Next, click on Invoices and the center of the screen will display a list of the contact’s invoices.
+Clicking on any menu items will populate the main part of the Contact Details with that information.
+So, if you click on Proposals, you will see a list of all of the proposals for this contact.
+Next, click on Invoices, and the center of the screen will display a list of the contact’s invoices.